hawk6242/UpdateScripts/README.md

-# Linux Scripts
+# Linux Scripts for Ubuntu

-Helpful all purpose scripts for Ubuntu-based machines.

-More distros soon to come!
+These scripts work for Ubuntu or any linux using apt package manager

+RemoveBloat.sh -This removes bloatware from a list of programs

+Update.sh -This updates,updgrades,dist-upgrades and autoremoves the system